Art in the Park

 Discovery Through the Senses

-Our incredibly talented land designers, TBG, wanted this 1.62-acre park to be true to its name and offer visitors a sense of discovery that encouraged guests to discover the park through all of their senses.
+Our incredibly talented landscape architects, TBG, wanted this 1.62-acre park to be true to its name and offer visitors a sense of discovery that encouraged guests to discover the park through all of their senses.
 The interactive sensory experiences will include an inviting play structure with swings and natural play opportunities including a dry creek, dig zone, and sensory gardens.
 Families can gather, picnic, and relax in one of the many shaded seating areas, taking in expansive views of the park and the rolling play lawn beyond.
 Groupings of sturdy heritage oaks will offer cover from the heat as well as the welcoming melody of treetop chimes.

 An Artful Welcome